๐Ÿ๏ธ 10 Epic Days in Thailand: An Active & Unique Itinerary

 Although the red light districts are legal and designated as entertainment zones under Thai law, you should exercise caution to avoid scams and dangerous situations.

-Bangkok is a massive city with numerous places to stay.
-Sukhumvit, Khao San, and Silom are the most popular neighborhoods for visitors.
+Bangkok is a massive city with numerous places to stay:

 Between tuk-tuks, Grab, and the city’s public transit, you won’t have trouble getting around, so stay near whichever attractions you find interesting.